 6.1 magnitude earthquake hits Kathmandu Valley

-KATHMANDU: A powerful 6.1 magnitude earthquake on Sunday hit Kathmandu, the capital city of Nepal.
+KATHMANDU: An earthquake measuring 6.1 on the Richter scale on Sunday hit Kathmandu, the capital city of Nepal.

-According to the National Earthquake Monitoring and Research Centre, the earthquake with the epicentre in Dhading district was recorded at 7:39 AM.
+According to the National Earthquake Monitoring and Research Centre, the earthquake with epicentre in Dhading district was recorded at 7:39 am.

 Earthquakes are common in Nepal which is situated on the ridge where the Tibetan and Indian tectonic plates meet and advance two meters closer to one another every century which results in pressure which is released in the form of earthquakes.